argrelay/argrelay/docs/dev_notes/top_todos.md

 *   In describe, show other arg value options when default value is applied.
 Use different color for Implicit, Explicit, Default (just like for none).

+*   If command accept one envelope, but not yet disambiguated, then it should be possible to provide generic hook to list envelopes based on existing filter.

 *   Meta functions:
     *   List all objects of specified query.
-    *   Show catalog of functions.
+    *   Show catalog of functions (with `help_hint`-s).

 *   List data = function with multiple envelopes
 *   FS_18_64_57_18: varargs